Children, Youth & Families

 In addition, nonprofits may receive one grant per calendar year.
 Applicants who received prior funding from the Sudbury Foundation must submit their final grant report (or interim report) before applying for additional support.
 For applicants winding down a current grant, please contact Foundation staff to determine the timing of the report submission.

 Projects should be aligned with the objectives and priorities outlined in the applicant organization’s Strategic Plan.
-If an agency does not have an up-to-date strategic plan, a capacity building grant to fund a planning consultation might be an appropriate grant request.
-Proposals should include clear capacity building goals, outcomes and measures of success.
+Proposals should include clear goals, outcomes and measures of success.

 The following questions will be considered during proposal review:

-- Is the organization meeting a demonstrated need of at-risk children, youth & families in the communities served by the Foundation?
+- Is the organization meeting a demonstrated need of underserved children, youth & families in the communities served by the Foundation?

 - Is the organization financially stable?